3 Days in Cape Town: The Best Cape Town Itinerary On What to Do, What to Eat, Where to Stay

 - Climate in Cape Town is mild and opposite of northern hemisphere

-- Known for its white wine and has a lot of vineyards with cheap (<$5 wine tasting)
+- Known for its wine and has a lot of vineyards with cheap

-- Strong European and Indo-Asian influence on its cuisine; other speciality is game meat (Ostrich, Crocodile, Springbok, etc) and seafood
+- Strong European and Indo-Asian influence on its cuisine; other specialty is game meat (Ostrich, Crocodile, Springbok, etc) and seafood

 - It’s customary to leave a 10% tip at restaurants in South Africa